The 32 Best Realistic Fiction Books for Kids

 Realistic Historical Fiction Books

-Refugee by Alan Gratz
+Author: Alan Gratz

 Three tales in one, this realistic fiction story is told in alternating chapters by three narrators.
 The stories feature Josef, a Jewish refugee fleeing WWII Germany, Isabel a Cuban girl on her way to Miami in 1994, and Mahmoud a Syrian refugee seeking asylum in Germany in 2015.
 The chapters rotate between the three characters and their stories do connect at the end in a meaningful and moving way.

-Stella and the Starlight by Sharon M Draper
+Stella and the Starlight

-The book touches upon so many important concepts like the depression, voting rights, racism, family, and finding your inner strength.
+The book touches upon so many important concepts like the Depression, voting rights, racism, family, and finding your inner strength.
 This middle grade fiction has a realistic ending, not a happy one and that left my daughter begging to read more.

 The War That Saved My Life